 The less familiar or comfortable you are with your material, the more nervous you will be, and it will show.
+Make sure prepare and plan for good foundational knowledge.
 Give yourself plenty of time to practice before the presentation.
-Practicing the night before will help settle you and calm your nerves.
+Practicing the speech the night before will help settle you and calm your nerves.
 Make sure to get a good night’s sleep so you are refreshed, and you will make less mistakes.

 Dress for confidence

 Wear a favorite outfit that makes you feel confident and comfortable.
 However, make sure it is appropriate for the situation.
 The outfit shouldn’t be too casual or too flashy.
 You want people to focus on your message not your outfit.

 Before the presentation, try to find a quiet place.
 Take some deep breaths, stretch to ease your tension, and recite a positive mantra or quote to clear your thoughts.